One of the biggest debates in the world of strength is where someone should place the bar on their back when squatting.

-In order to achieve an upright position, you’ll need to have superior ankle mobility, and be comfortable with greater forward knee bend at the bottom of the squat
+In order to achieve an upright position, you’ll need to have superior ankle mobility and be comfortable with greater forward knee bend at the bottom of the squat

 (this is also called ‘ forward knee translation’ 🤓).

-When you have greater forward knee bend, it will shift the load demands from your glutes and hips to your quads.
+When you have a greater forward knee bend, it will shift the load demands from your glutes and hips to your quads.
 What this means is that a high bar squat position will require you to use a lot more quad strength to stand up with the weight out of the bottom.

-Low bar squats = foucsed on glutes/erectors
+Low bar squats = focused on glutes/erectors

 The low bar position will require you to hinge slightly more forward at the hips.
-This will change the angle of the torso — you’ll be less upright and more bentover.
+This will change the angle of the torso — you’ll be less upright and more bent over.